github/developer.github.com/content/v3/repos/deployments.md

 prevent the merge from succeeding, the API will return a failure response.

-The `required_contexts` parameter is used to specify a list of [commit statuses](/v3/repos/statuses) are in a "success" state before creating a deployment.
+The `required_contexts` parameter is used to specify a list of [commit statuses](/v3/repos/statuses) that are in a "success" state before creating a deployment.
 If your repository is taking advantage of [combined statuses](/v3/repos/statuses/#get-the-combined-status-for-a-specific-ref) then all statuses with unique contexts will need to be in a "success" state.
 (Your